 One of my biggest pet peeves when it comes to eating bars like these is that they crumble into a hundred different pieces, making it tough to eat one-handed and on-the-go.

-Where this low carb protein bar scores high marks is in the ingredient list, which is also one of the reasons why I used to eat them.
+This low-carb protein bar does score high marks with its ingredient list, which is also one of the reasons I used to eat them.

 As you can see, there are many clean ingredients on the label of this gluten-free bar including[*]:

 - Organic cashew butter